azizyahyaoui/VagrantUp_Openstack/README.md

 This project aims to establish an OpenStack cloud environment utilizing Vagrant and DevStack in an all-in-one sandbox configuration.
 It serves as an ideal platform for personal exploration or educational endeavors, allowing users to delve into the intricacies of OpenStack.

 ## Requirements
 - **DevStack**: A script utilized for the installation of OpenStack.
-For detailed information, please refer to the [official DevStack website](https://opendev.org/openstack/devstack.git).
+For more information, please visit the [official DevStack website](https://opendev.org/openstack/devstack.git).
 - **Vagrant**: Visit the [official Vagrant website](https://www.vagrantup.com/) for installation instructions.
 - **Vagrant Plugins**:
   - `vagrant-cachier`: Facilitates the caching of packages to enhance provisioning speed.